-No matter which AV receiver you have - Onkyo, Yamaha, Denon, Sony - each will have a number of audio processing modes for you to choose from.
+No matter which AV receiver you have - Onkyo, Yamaha, Denon, Sony - each will have several audio processing modes for you to choose from.

 Audio encoding is the method that stores the audio on a DVD or Blu-ray disc.
 For Blu-ray discs, there are seven supported codecs:

-With the new Ultra HD Blu-ray specification, there have been two new optional audio codecs added:
+With the new Ultra HD Blu-ray specification, there have been two new optional audio formats added:

 The important thing to understand is that these are the encoded formats.
 Something needs to decode this audio before you can hear it.